U.S. House Ag panel mulls safety net changes in farm bill amid soaring costs - NewsBreak

 “Our main approach to writing a new farm bill should be a cautious one,” said Rep. Rick Allen, a Georgia Republican, noting how chaotic the past few years have been for agriculture and the economy.
 “We should not make major changes unless we are able to fully evaluate the consequences of those changes.”

 But some said they should consider more flexibility and innovation in farm programs to try to address mounting challenges from drought, severe weather and climate change.
-For instance, more than half of Arizona is in severe drought and an additional 10 percent is enduring extreme drought.
+For instance, more than half of Arizona is in severe drought, and an additional 10% is in extreme drought.

 “I have never seen conditions like this with no relief in sight.
 We have something that has to be overcome, and we can’t do it by half measures,” said Rep. Tom O’ Halleran, an Arizona Democrat.